What is the HAT?

 What is the History Aptitude Test (HAT)?

-In this article, we will explain everything that you need to know about the HAT 2023, such that you would have a comprehensive and full understanding of what the test is about– how do you register for the test, when do you take the test, how it is scored, and what the assessment is actually looking out for.
+In this article, we will explain everything that you need to know about the Oxford HAT 2024.
+This is so you have a comprehensive and full understanding of what the HAT aptitude test is about.
+This includes how do you register for the HAT exam, when do you take the test, how it is scored, and what the assessment is actually looking out for.

 • History,